Currently, the Journal of Clinical Orthopaedics (JCOrth.) is accepting submissions only by its article submission System “Scripture”

-Conflict of Interest forms are according to Guidelines by International Committee of Medical Journal Editors and Each Authors details have to fill separately and submitted with the manuscript.
-Plagiarism is not permitted and Journal will check every article for plagiarism using ‘Plagtracker’ and google search.
+Conflict of Interest forms are according to Guidelines by the International Committee of Medical Journal Editors and Each Authors details have to fill separately and submitted with the manuscript.
+Plagiarism is not permitted and Journal will check every article for plagiarism using ‘iThenticate’ and google search.

 Article submission Charges: None

 Journal of Clinical Orthopaedics (JCOrth.) will maintain the open access policy.
 Journal allows immediate open access to content in HTML + PDF

 Article Charges: There are no charges for submitting the manuscript or for peer review and decision on the manuscript.
 Authors will usually receive a decision on their manuscript within 6-8 weeks.

 All manuscripts are to be submitted via the Journal submission software ‘Scripture’ on the website www.jcorth.com .
 Any other query regarding article formatting for submission process can also be mailed to editor.Jcorthjournal@gmail.com

 Copyright Agreement and Submission letter